Lupin Bean nutrition, glycemic index, calories, net carbs & more

 Lupin seeds are high in alkaloids called quinolizidine alkaloids.
 Originally the role of these alkaloids was to protect the plants against herbivorous animals.
 Today, there are various methods of removing these substances through the selection of genotypes or later processing.
 However, if bitter lupin seeds have been prepared incorrectly, their consumption can lead to alkaloid poisoning.

 Lupin poisoning cases are rare due to the domestication of lupin beans, as well as the unpleasant bitter taste of poisonous lupinis.

-Most alkaloids can cause cramps, vomiting, and in rare cases, death as a result of respiratory system failure.
-While in low doses alkaloids have stimulating effects on the central nervous system, high levels can negatively impact the brain and the spine through inhibiting effects.
-In humans too high a dose, especially of lupanine and sparteine, may also cause trembling, arousal, and convulsions leading to blurred vision, dry mouth, nervousness, and bad mood (2).
+While alkaloids have stimulating effects on the central nervous system in low doses, high levels can negatively impact the brain and the spine through inhibiting effects.
+Most alkaloids can cause cramps, vomiting, and in rare cases, death due to respiratory system failure.
+In humans, too high a dose, especially of lupanine and sparteine, may also cause trembling, arousal, and convulsions leading to blurred vision, dry mouth, nervousness, and bad mood (2).

 With the spread of lupin bean consumption, lupin allergy is becoming more common across the world.
 As lupin beans are from the same family as legumes and peanuts, people with a peanut or legume allergy should be cautious of consuming lupin or lupin-derived products.

 Like most food allergies, a lupin allergy can also develop over time, later in life.